-We planned our wine trip to Bordeaux for about a year but having never been to France, we knew we couldn’t go all that way and not see Paris or Normandy.
-So, we began our trip there and saw the magnificent sights of each city and learned so much about the history of the country.
-However, we must admit we equally enjoyed our time spent in little cafes, such as Le General, Rosa Bonheur and Flottes, drinking wine on the streets of Paris.
-Furthermore, after the surreal yet wondrous tour of the Normandy beaches, we were spoiled by a special private luncheon at Ferme de la Ranconniere, a farm in the Calavados region of Normandy.
+We planned our wine trip to Bordeaux for about a year but, having never been to France, we knew we couldn’t go all that way and not see Paris or Normandy.
+So, we began our trip there, saw the magnificent sights of each city, and learned so much about the country’s history.
+However, we must admit we equally enjoyed spending time in little cafes, such as Le General, Rosa Bonheur, and Flottes, drinking wine on the streets of Paris.
+Furthermore, after the surreal yet wondrous tour of the Normandy beaches, we were spoiled by a special private luncheon at Ferme de la Ranconniere, a farm in the Calvados region of Normandy.

 After a quick yet full few days, we high-tailed it on the fast train to meet 22 of our close friends and family on the Amadolce of Amawaterways for a river cruise to Bordeaux.
-The first night we were all so excited to see each other, most from Arizona but some from Ohio, Kentucky and Colorado who we haven’t seen in some time, so we decided to imbibe on the boat and enjoy the fine wine and food that was provided for us.
+The first night we were all so excited to see each other, most from Arizona.
+Still, some from Ohio, Kentucky, and Colorado we hadn’t seen in some time, so we decided to imbibe on the boat and enjoy the fine wine and food provided for us.
 I should mention we wanted for nothing on the boat.
-Each morning started with coffee and breakfast, if you were around in the afternoon lunch was always available, each evening we gathered for happy hour and a heavenly delicious dinner.
+Each morning started with coffee and breakfast; if you were around in the afternoon, lunch was always available; each evening, we gathered for happy hour and a delicious heavenly dinner.
 The bread alone was enough to bring a foodie to tears.

 We woke up that first morning and headed to the fabulous region of Sauternes.
 The tour bus stopped to show us the spectacular Chateau D’Yquem, the only Premier Cru Superior (Premier First Growth) in the Sauternes region.
-Bordeaux has a ranking system called the classification of 1855 and this one is in a league of its own.
-As a Sommelier it moved me beyond measure to lay my eyes on something that I’ve only had the chance to read about.
-I’m not sure the others on the bus felt that same ‘out of body’ experience but I think they appreciated the stop.
-We ventured to Chateau Guiraud where we tasted the wines made possible by noble rot, delicate picking and constant attention to each bunch of grapes in the vineyard.
+Bordeaux has a ranking system called the classification of 1855, and this one is in a league of its own.
+As a Sommelier, it moved me beyond measure to lay my eyes on something I’ve only had the chance to read about.
+I’m not sure the others on the bus felt that same out-of-body experience, but I think they appreciated the stop.
+We ventured to Chateau Guiraud, where we tasted the wines made possible by noble rot, delicate picking, and constant attention to each bunch of grapes in the vineyard.
 We made our purchases and headed to the Roquetaillade Castle, which is still owned by the same family for 700 years.
 The castle was built in the 10th century by Charlemagne as his army advanced toward the Pyrenees.
-The entire structure was restored and transformed by Viollet-le-Duc, a French architect and author who restored many prominent medieval landmarks in France including the Notre Dame Cathedral.
-That evening my group of 24 were invited to the Chef’s dining room for a private dinner.
+The entire structure was restored and transformed by Viollet-le-Duc, a French architect, and author who restored many prominent medieval landmarks in France, including the Notre Dame Cathedral.
+That evening my group of 24 was invited to the Chef’s dining room for a private dinner.
 There were five delectable courses paired with various wines of the region.
-It was surrounded by windows to view the river and the staff treated us like royalty.
-I could get use to this life.
+It was surrounded by windows to view the river, and the staff treated us like royalty.
+I could get used to this life.

-The next day we got to experience the Medoc, on the left bank of Bordeaux along the Garonne river.
-We got the opportunity to tour and taste at one of only fourteen second growths, Chateau Leoville Poyferre.
-Again, I was probably the only one who had to take deep breaths as we approached but I think everyone would agree that this place was extraordinary.
-As we made our way back to the boat our guide made sure we got to stop and snap photos of three of only five first growths in the 1855 classification system including Chateau Latour, Chateau Lafite Rothschild, and Mouton Rothschild and a few more second growths to include Chateau Cos d’estournel and Chateau Pichon Longueville Baron.
+The next day we got to experience the Medoc on the left bank of Bordeaux along the Garonne river.
+We got the opportunity to tour and taste one of the only fourteen second growths, Chateau Leoville Poyferre.
+Again, I was probably the only one who had to take deep breaths as we approached, but I think everyone would agree that this place was extraordinary.
+As we made our way back to the boat, our guide made sure we got to stop and snap photos of three of only five first growths in the 1855 classification system, including Chateau Latour, Chateau Lafite Rothschild, and Mouton Rothschild.
+We also saw a few second growths, including Chateau Cos d’eEstournel and Chateau Pichon Longueville Baron.
 Seeing these top-classified wine estates up close and personal brought everything I’ve studied about for years to life.
 It was truly magical.

-I was about 4 months out after breaking my foot so decided to pass the morning walking tour and get a foot massage on the boat to help me continue to walk on these cobblestone roads.
+I was about 4 months after breaking my foot, so I decided to pass the morning walking tour and get a foot massage on the boat to help me continue walking on these cobblestone roads.
 We joked that the French must have good feet.
 Now along the Dordogne river, our next stop was Blaye and Bourg.
 Some of our group did bike or walking tours.
 My parents and I decided to go out on our own that day and walked through the Blaye Citadel, a UNESCO World Heritage Site built by famous military engineer Vauban.
 This is an impressive piece of history with exceptional military architecture.
-In Bourg we joined the others for a walking tour through picturesque alleyways down to the harbor via the Porte de Mer and the King’s stairway, as well as the upper town.
-We were lucky with warm sunny days until the rain came down about half way to the Horse-Carriage Museum and the World War II Petrol Cistern.
-It didn’t phase anyone though, we happily marched in the rain to the Bourg Wine Festival where we enjoyed great wine from local winemakers and a live performance of typical French music.
+In Bourg, we joined the others for a walking tour through picturesque alleyways down to the harbor via the Porte de Mer and the King’s stairway and the upper town.
+We were lucky with warm sunny days until the rain came about halfway to the Horse-Carriage Museum and the World War II Petrol Cistern.
+It didn’t phase anyone, though; we happily marched in the rain to the Bourg Wine Festival, where we enjoyed incredible wine from local winemakers and a live performance of typical French music.

-In the morning, the boat was docked in Libourne, the wine-making capital of northern Gironde that lies near Saint-Émilion and Pomerol.
-We set out to St. Emilion to taste the wines of the Grand Cru Classse winery Chateau de Ferrand.
-The very hospitable tour guide led us through a tour through their vineyards and took us down to the barrel room for a very special tasting experience.
-It was quite dark down there but she had a light shining down over a white table top so that everyone could examine how to identify the grape by its color.
+In the morning, the boat was docked in Libourne, the wine-making capital of northern Gironde near Saint-Émilion and Pomerol.
+We set out to St. Emilion to taste the wines of the Grand Cru Classe winery Chateau de Ferrand.
+The very hospitable tour guide led us on a tour through their vineyards and took us down to the barrel room for an exceptional tasting experience.
+It was pretty dark down there, but she had a light shining down over a white table top so that everyone could examine how to identify the grape by its color.
 Everyone seemed to really appreciate the intensity of this exercise which brought me great pleasure.
-It’s a challenging and humbling thing to blind taste correctly, but when you get it right, oh what a feeling.
-We then had some time to spend in the village of St. Emilion with a population of 300 and a rich history.
+It’s challenging and humbling to blind taste correctly, but when you get it right, what a feeling.
+We then had some time to spend in the village of St. Emilion, with a population of 300 and a rich history.
 This afternoon may have been at the top of everyone’s list.
-I think it is safe to say the steep cobblestone streets full of shops and cafes along with the breathtaking views of the region will be embedded in our brains for life.
-On the way back to the boat our driver gave us a memorable treat by swirling past the famous Chateau Cheval Blanc, which, as of 2012 is one of only four to receive the highest rank of Premier Grand Cru Classé status in the Classification of Saint-Émilion wine.
-He also made a quick passer by Chateau Petrus in the region of Pomerol, a small estate of only 11.4 hectares consisting of only Merlot grapes.
+I think it is safe to say the steep cobblestone streets full of shops and cafes, along with the breathtaking views of the region, will be embedded in our brains for life.
+On the way back to the boat, our driver gave us a memorable treat by swirling past the famous Chateau Cheval Blanc.
+As of 2012, it is one of only four to receive the highest rank of Premier Grand Cru Classé status in the Classification of Saint-Émilion wine.
+He also made a quick passer-by Chateau Petrus in the region of Pomerol, a small estate of only 11.4 hectares consisting of only Merlot grapes.
 Although Pomerol holds no classification system, there isn’t a Chateau in the region that would argue against it being the crown jewel.
 I held back my happy tears for fear of being labeled the aberration of the group.

-The next day, my group of 24 were invited to a private tasting at Grand Cru Classe Chateau Villemaurine in St. Emilion.
-We walked through the vineyards and toured the underground quarry’s where we could see the vines coming through the limestone over our heads.
-She gave us a brief history lesson on St. Emilion which was more like watching a play at theatre.
-She dimmed the lights and slowly a set appeared with a small room and a bed; a recorded voice shared his story.
-Apparently, he was somewhat of a Robin Hood with a unique reputation for caring for the poor.
+The next day, my group of 24 was invited to a private tasting at Grand Cru Classe Chateau Villemaurine in St. Emilion.
+We walked through the vineyards and toured the underground quarries where we could see the vines coming through the limestone over our heads.
+Our host was a wealth of information and demonstrated extreme gratitude for our excitement about the region.
+She gave us a brief history lesson on St. Emilion, which was more like watching a play at the theatre.
+She dimmed the lights, and slowly a set appeared with a small room and a bed; a recorded voice shared his story.
+Apparently, he was somewhat of a Robin Hood with an outstanding reputation for caring for the poor.
 We finished the visit with an exquisite wine tasting paired with little cakes.
-Our host was a wealth of information and demonstrated extreme gratitude for our excitement of the region.
-Back in Libourne, we wandered the streets, did some shopping near the bastide town and market and stopped in a local café which overlooked the Dordogne river, and our beloved Amadolce that awaited our return.
+Back in Libourne, we wandered the streets, did some shopping near the bastide town and market and stopped in a local café which overlooked the Dordogne river and our beloved Amadolce that awaited our return.

-Time to head back to Bordeaux and join our family and friends for our last dinner on the boat and goodbye light show up on the outside deck.
+Time to head back to Bordeaux and join our family and friends for our last dinner on the boat, and goodbye light show up on the outside deck.
 The boat circled the city on the Garonne river showing off all of the lights that Bordeaux has to shine.
-It was an absolutely beautiful ending to an incredible trip.
+It was a magnificent ending to an incredible trip.

-The 24 of us managed to expand our circle as we also made connections with others on the ship, especially the wonderful staff on board the Amadolce.
-I’ll never forget the way the staff took care of us and the way it seemed as though we’ve known them all our lives.
-Cheers to our Cruise Director Helen, Bartenders and Servers Rosen, Miro, Nikolay, Stephan, Cosi, and Roland, head of housekeeping Valentina, Executive Chef Bogdan and Maitre D’ Octavian.
-Cheers to your countries of origin, cheers to France, and cheers in particular to Bordeaux, where a piece of my heart will remain forever.
+The 24 of us expanded our circle as we connected with others on the ship, especially the excellent staff on board the Amadolce.
+I’ll never forget how the staff took care of us and how it seemed we’d known them all our lives.
+Cheers to our Cruise Director Helen, Bartenders and Servers Rosen, Miro, Nikolay, Stephan, Cosi, and Roland, head of housekeeping Valentina, Executive Chef Bogdan, and Maitre D’ Octavian.
+Cheers to your countries of origin cheers to France, and cheers in particular to Bordeaux, where a piece of my heart will remain forever.